Help us improve your experience.

 A diagram of a computer Description automatically generated

-AMD MI300X GPUs leverage Infinity Fabric, to provide high-bandwidth, low-latency communication between GPUs, CPUs, and other components.
+AMD MI300X GPUs leverage Infinity Fabric, providing high-bandwidth, low-latency communication between GPUs, CPUs, and other components.
 This interconnect can dynamically manage traffic prioritization across links, providing an optimized path for communication within the node.

 Additionally, if GPU4 in Server 1 wants to communicate with GPU5 in Server 2, and GPU5 in Server 1 is available as a local hop in AMD’s Infinity Fabric, the traffic naturally prefers this path to optimize performance and keep GPU-to-GPU communication intra-rail.